Special Issue, September 11, 2002

 In the pan

-While we were still at the friend's house, I cooked some up for her to taste.
+While we were still at the friend's house, I cooked up some for her to try.
 She agreed that they were very tasty.

 Back to HOMEPAGE